GaloisInc/crucible/crucible-concurrency/DesignNotes.md

-# Crucibles/Cruces: concurrency-enabled symbolic simulation
+# crucible-concurrency: concurrency-enabled symbolic simulation

 This package exposes a library for enabling the symbolic simulation of multithreaded programs via Crucible.
-This document should help (1) add concurrency support to a language that already has a Crucible translation/Crux frontend, and (2) help explain the design of Crucibles for developers.
+This document should help (1) add concurrency support to a language that already has a Crucible translation/Crux frontend, and (2) help explain the design of crucible-concurrency for developers.

 ## Overview

-Crucibles is a package that uses Crucible to perform symbolic simulation of multithreaded programs.
+Crucible-concurrency (or simply Crucibles[^1]) is a package that uses Crucible to perform symbolic simulation of multithreaded programs.
 At the highest level of abstraction, it achieves this by repeatedly executing a Crucible program, each time exploring a different thread interleaving.

-Crucibles uses Crucible to perform multithreaded symbolic simulation by recognizing certain _hooks_ in the Crucible code to be explored.
+The library uses Crucible to perform multithreaded symbolic simulation by recognizing certain _hooks_ in the Crucible code to be explored.
 These _hooks_ can be thought of as functions denoting that a global access is about to occur, that a thread is about to be spawned, that a lock is going to be acquired, etc.